 - “Acoustic Shapings: Sound, Film and Sculpture,” Kunstlicht #33 “Music Issue,” 2012, 30-38. (.pdf)

 - “Translating the Essay into Film and Installation,” Journal of Visual Culture, 6:1 (April 2007) 45-58. (.pdf)

 Contact Email: firstname.lastname@example.org

-Assistant Professor ALLAN BARBER is a graduate of Temple’s MFA program in film and television.
-He is the co-director of the School of Communication and Theater Los Angeles Internship Program, which places approximately 100 students in internships in the film and television industry each year.
+ALLAN BARBER is a graduate of Temple’s MFA program in film and television.
+He is the co-director of the LA-Study Away Program, which places approximately 150 students in internships in the film and television industry each year.
 At Temple’s main campus, he teaches foundation courses in Media Arts aesthetics and production and mid-level and advanced courses in screenwriting, film history and criticism.
 Professor Barber has served as the director of the MFA program, faculty director of SCT’s London Program, director of the Film and Media Arts Honors Program, and a faculty advisor for the Temple University Student Film and Video Association.
 He is an active member of the University Film and Video Association.
 He was previously a member of the board of directors of UFVA and has served as Scriptwriting Editor for its publication, the Journal of Film and Video.

 Contact Email: email@example.com